activescott/home-infra/containers/unifi-controller/README.md

+# containers/home-assistant

-# My Ubiquity/Unifi Controller app setup.
+My Ubiquity/Unifi Network Controller app setup.

 This is designed specifically for running on qnap's "Container Station" app.
 However, there probably isn't anything all that unique to qnap about this.